KrystalZhang612/k-real-estate-app/README.md

 Select the private/public Next.js Repo project git to deploy <br/>
 Customize site name.
 # NOTICABLE ERROR
-Be aware of the `locationExternalIDs`in index.js, it is dynamic, refer to the specific API to always replace it to the correct external id.
+Be aware of the `locationExternalIDs` from `properties/list`in index.js, it is dynamic, refer to the specific API to always replace it to the correct external id.

 # Author
 Krystal Zhang